Home/Blog/Why DTV Applications Get Rejected 2026: The 8 Most Common Denial Reasons

 • Crypto exchange accounts

-Rejection Reason4: Missing or Incomplete Documents
+Rejection Reason 4: Missing or Incomplete Documents

 The problem: Embassy can't verify your claims because documents are missing, unclear, or don't match.